On the Line / Food Truck / 13 Licenses and Permits Needed to Open a Food Truck

 9. Liquor License

-Some states allow mobile sale of alcoholic beverages, or food trucks that set up in specified locations to sell frozen cocktails, wine, and more.
+Some states allow mobile food trucks to sell alcoholic beverages, or food trucks that are set up in specified locations to sell frozen cocktails, wine, and more.
 Beer and wine requirements can differ from liquor and spirits, and in some states there’s a blanket license that covers all types of alcohol.
+The differentiation is outlined by Fit Small Business, which details the different costs and requirements for getting different types of alcohol licenses depending on your state.

 How to Get a Liquor License